AndreBaltazar8/ablac/docs/performance.md

 fixed point unless an explicitly versioned deterministic-output change updates both stages together.

+The release gate is incremental without weakening a clean audit.
+A successful `make ablac` records an ignored content fingerprint covering all compiler, runtime, tool, and test inputs.
+Repeating it with unchanged inputs is immediate; adding, deleting, or editing any gated input reruns the proof.
+Use `make ablac-force` to request the complete proof unconditionally.

+The final native conformance programs remain uncached O2 builds, but independent fixtures run concurrently under a memory-aware job cap.
+On the reference development machine, all 49 builds and runtime assertions completed in 56.5 seconds with eight workers while consuming 283 aggregate CPU-seconds.
+Set `ABLA_CONFORMANCE_JOBS` to override the automatically selected concurrency.

 ## Initial baseline

 On the reference development session on 2026-07-31, before performance work: